drbobbeaty/zoid-demo/README.md

 #### Deploying

-- Host your bundled xcomponent script somewhere, e.g. `https://mysite.com/login.xcomponent.js`
+- Host your bundled xcomponent script somewhere, e.g. `https://mysite.com/login-zoid-component.frame.js` or `https://mysite.com/login-zoid-component.popup.js`
 - Set up a public url for your component, e.g. `https://mysite.com/login`
-- Make sure the `login.xcomponent.js` is included in the login page, and using `window.xprops`
+- Make sure the `login-zoid-component.frame.js` is included in the login page, and using `window.xprops` to obtain the data from the user.

-Now other sites can include `https://mysite.com/login.xcomponent.js` on their pages, and render your component!
+Now other sites can include `https://mysite.com/login-zoid-component.frame.js` and `https://mysite.com/login-zoid-component.popup.js` on their pages, and render your component!

 #### Tests